catmoon233/HarpyModLoader/README.md

 # HarpyModLoader

 Modded role loader for the Harpy Express.

+## For players:

+Start games with the horn, autostart or `/tmm:start harpymodloader:modded` to start a game with modded roles.

+## For modders:

 ***Custom mods should use TMMRoles.registerRole() to add roles, then let this mod handle role assignment from there.***